Contents: Removal ↧ Installation ↧

 Removal

-1. Raise the car and place vertical supports under it.
-Remove the gearbox as described in Chapter 7A.
+1. Raise the vehicle and place vertical supports underneath it.
+Remove the gearbox as described in chapter 7A.

-2. Using a marker, mark the original relative position of the drive disk and crankshaft, then unscrew the bolts holding these elements together.
-If the crankshaft turns, use a screwdriver to jam the gear ring of the drive disk (see _ illustration 11.3).
+2. Using a marker, mark the original relative positions of the drive disk and crankshaft, then unscrew the bolts holding these elements together.
+If the crankshaft rotates, wedge the toothed ring of the drive disk with a screwdriver (see illustration 11.3).

-Note: If there is a ring between the bolts and the drive disk, mark which side it faces toward the disk, then remove.
+Note: If there is a ring between the bolts and the drive disc, mark which side it faces the disc, then remove it.

 3. Remove the drive disc from the crankshaft.

-Caution: When removing the drive disk, you must wear protective gloves - the edges of the ring teeth may be sharp.
+Caution: When removing the drive disc, wear protective gloves - the edges of the ring gear teeth may be sharp.

-4. Clean the flywheel by removing oil and grease from its surface.
-Inspect the surface of the disc for cracks and make sure that all ring teeth are present.
-Place the drive platter on a flat surface to assess the extent of its curvature.
+4. Clean the flywheel, removing oil and grease from its surface.
+Inspect the disc surface for cracks and make sure all the teeth are present.
+Place the drive disc on a flat surface to assess the degree of warpage.

-5. Clean and inspect the mating surfaces of the drive disk and crankshaft.
-If necessary, replace the crankshaft rear oil seal before installing the flywheel.
+5. Clean and inspect the mating surfaces of the drive disc and crankshaft.
+If necessary, replace the rear crankshaft oil seal before installing the flywheel.

 Installation

 6. Place the drive disc on the crankshaft.
-Make sure that the relative position marks of the elements applied before removal are aligned.
-It should be noted that some engines require a locating pin or offset bolt hole to align the disc with the crankshaft.
-Before installing the bolts, coat the threads with anaerobic sealant and, if necessary, install a ring on the drive plate.
+Make sure that the marks for the relative positions of the elements applied before removal are aligned.
+It should be noted that some engines are equipped with a dowel pin or offset bolt hole to align the disc with the crankshaft.
+Before installing the bolts, coat their threads with anaerobic sealant and install the ring on the drive disc if necessary.

-7. Tighten the bolts in a cross pattern to the required torque.
-In this case, it is necessary to jam the crown of the drive disk by inserting a screwdriver between the teeth.
+7. Tighten the bolts in a crisscross pattern to the specified torque.
+In this case, it is necessary to jam the drive disk crown by inserting a screwdriver between the teeth.

-8. If the front pump O-ring/seal located in the transmission is leaking, take advantage of the convenient opportunity to replace it.
+8. If the front pump O-ring/seal located in the gearbox is leaking, take this opportunity to replace it.

-9. The remainder of the assembly is carried out in the reverse order of removal.
+9. The rest of the assembly is carried out in the reverse order of removal.